APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-05-Coderist--Rams-E-Caf.md

 <br/>

 =Company Profile=
-<p>The cafeteria is a facility of Asia Pacific College (APC) that is used by the students, staff, administrators, and faculty members of the school.
+<p>The cafeteria is a facility of Asia Pacific College (APC) which is used by the students, staff, administrators, and faculty members of the school.
 </p>
 =Business Case=
 ==Executive Summary==